-Uranium hexafluoride (UN 3507) is assigned to P603.

 Class 7

 No packing instructions have yet been allocated to radioactive materials as the packaging requirements have been set by IAEA and do not align easily to the system for the other classes.
 Instead radioactive material is assigned to special UN numbers which depend on a number of characteristics including packaging such as the activity level of radionuclides in the package, or the fissile or non-fissile properties.